serenity-kit/lini/README.md

 ## Todos

 - allow to delete list (needs a tombstone)
+- invitation links should expire after 2 days
+- UI for invitations links

 - figure out how author keys are managed (tabs in serenity and possible change in secsync)
 - add retry for locker in case write fails (invalid clock)